Cindy Sherman: Exhibitions

 Sherman's first solo show in New York was presented at a noncommercial space The Kitchen in 1980.
 When the Metro Pictures Gallery opened later that year, Sherman's photographs were the first show.
 "Untitled Film Stills" were shown first at the non-profit gallery Artists Space where Sherman was working as a receptionist.
 Her first solo exhibitions in France were presented by Galerie Chantal Crousel in Paris.

 Sherman has since participated in many international events, including SITE Santa Fe (2004); the Venice Biennale (1982, 1995); and five Whitney Biennials.
 In addition to numerous group exhibitions, Sherman's work was the subject of solo exhibitions at the Stedelijk Museum in Amsterdam (1982), Whitney Museum of American Art in New York (1987), Kunsthalle Basel (1991), Hirshhorn Museum and Sculpture Garden in Washington, D.C.
 (1995), the San Francisco Museum of Modern Art (1998), the Serpentine Gallery in London and the Scottish National Gallery of Modern Art (2003), and Martin-Gropius-Bau in Berlin (2007), among others.
 Major traveling retrospectives of Sherman's work have been organized by the Museum Boymans-van Beuningen in Rotterdam (1996); the Museum of Contemporary Art, Los Angeles and the Museum of Modern Art in New York (1997), which was sponsored by Madonna; and Kunsthaus Bregenz, Austria, Louisiana Museum for Moderne Kunst, Denmark, and Jeu de Paume in Paris (2006–2007).
 In 2009, Sherman was included in the seminal show "The Pictures Generation, 1974–1984" at the Metropolitan Museum of Art.

 In 2012, the Museum of Modern Art mounted Cindy Sherman, a show that chronicled Sherman's work from the mid-1970s on and include more than 170 photographs.
 The exhibition travelled to the San Francisco Museum of Modern Art and the Walker Art Center in Minneapolis.
 In 2013, Sherman was invited to organize a show within that year's Venice Biennale.

 In 2016, after a sabbatical from her studio which was spent "coming to terms with health issues and getting older," Sherman produced and staged her first photo gallery in five years.
 The series, "The Imitation of Life," named after a 1959 melodrama by Douglas Sirk, tackles aging by presenting Sherman in highly stylized glamour portraits inspired by the divas of old Hollywood, such as Gloria Swanson, Mary Pickford, and Ruby Keeler.
 The series was exhibited in 2016 at the Metro Pictures Gallery in New York City, and also at the Broad Museum in Los Angeles.
-In 2017 it was shown at the Spruth Magers gallery in Berlin, Germany, and at the Wexner Center for the Arts in Columbus, Ohio.Jeff Regensburger.
-"Art Review: Cindy Sherman's Imitation of Life at Wexner Center for the Arts."
-Columbus Underground (November 5, 2017).
+In 2017 it was shown at the Spruth Magers gallery in Berlin, Germany, and at the Wexner Center for the Arts in Columbus, Ohio.

-In 2019, the National Portrait Gallery, London, organised a major retrospective of Sherman's works from the mid-1970s to the present.
+In 2019, the National Portrait Gallery, London, organized a major retrospective of Sherman's works from the mid-1970s to the present.
+In 2024, at the Goulandris Museum of Cycladic Art, Athens, Sherman's first exhibition in Greece was held, gathering together over a hundred of her early works.